Führerbegleitbrigade: Führerbegleitbrigade

 Radically upgraded for the Ardennes Offensive ("Operation Wacht am Rhein") to provide General der Panzertruppe Hasso von Manteuffel's Fifth Panzer Army with additional firepower, the Führerbegleitbrigade was formed from elements of the FBA, Panzerkorps Großdeutschland, Hitler's personal army guard detail, and the mobile artillery from Hitler's Wolfschanze headquarters.
 This unit was placed under the command of Oberst (colonel) Otto Remer as a reward for his successfully foiling of a critical part of the 20 July 1944 assassination attempt of Hitler and attempted military coup against the Nazi leadership in Berlin.

 The new FBB was essentially a restructured tank brigade, with units created from whatever excess personnel were available.
 Its combat strength included long-barrelled Panzer IVs and the turretless assault guns of the Sturmgeschütz-Abteilung 200, two organic Panzergrenadier (mechanized infantry) battalions, the 928th Bicyclist Battalion, and a self-propelled artillery battalion with 105-millimeter Wespe and 150-millimeter Hummel artillery pieces.

 Committed to the front on 18 December 1944 as part of Fifth Panzer Army's XLVII.
-Panzerkorps, the FBB saw action against the US Army 101st Airborne Division at Bastogne.
+Panzerkorps, the FBB saw heavy action.

 On 26 January 1945 the FBB was ordered to expand and form the Führerbegleitdivision.